luerhard/chapter_regression_and_artifical/main.md

 Additionally, we control for _age_ (`agea`), _religiosity_ (`rlgdgr`), _education_ (`educyrs`), self-position on a _left-right scale_ (`lrscale`), _gender_ (`gndr`), and country (`ctry`).

 [^av]: The variables used here are asked on a 4-point scale how many immigrants of different groups respondents would like to allow into their country.
 1. many/few immigrants of different race/ethnic groups e(as majority) `imdfetn`, 2.  many/few immigrants of same race/ethnic groups (as majority) `imsmetn`, 3. many/few immigrants from poorer countries outside Europe `impcntr`.
-All items are recorded so that higher levels indicate more accepted immigrants.
+All items are recoded so that higher levels indicate more accepted immigrants.

 ```{.table #tbl:logreg}
 ---